aaayejaaaye/aaayejaaaye.github.io/_posts/2019-12-04-Free-Unity-Cheatsheet.md

 ---
 <img src="\pictures\unitycheatsheet\Free Unity cheat Sheetinforgraphic.png" width="50%" height="50%" style="margin-left:auto; margin-right:auto; display:block;">

-Hello,
+<h3>Hello,
 Opening the Unity editor for the first time can be really intimidating.
 I am here to help.
 I've created a lovely infographic for you.
 It's a lovely cheat sheet that give you the basics of the Unity editor!
-Thanks for checking it out and if you like it be sure to subscribe to my email list!<!--more-->
+Thanks for checking it out and if you like it be sure to subscribe to my email list!<!--more--></h3>

 <img src="\pictures\unitycheatsheet\1.png">